carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 This step collect the outputs from the quantification and fastqc steps to create a final report by using the [MultiQC](https://multiqc.info/) tool.

 The input for the `MULTIQC` process requires all data in a single channel element.
-Therefore, we will need combined the `FASTQC` and `QUANT` outputs using:
+Therefore, we will need to combine the `FASTQC` and `QUANT` outputs using:

 * The combining operator `mix` : combines the items in the two channels into a single channel